okta/okta-signin-widget/README.md

 ### Okta-hosted signin page (default)

 Okta provides a signin page, available at your [organization][]'s URL which allows the user to complete the entire authorization flow, start a SSO (Single Sign-On) session, and set the Okta [session cookie][] in the web browser.
 This page can be customized with a background image and logo.
-By default, signing in on this page will redirect the user to the Okta user dashboard.
+By default, signing in on this page redirects the user to the Okta user dashboard.

 The default Okta-hosted signin page can also be used to authenticate a user in an OIDC application.
-Your app can [redirect to a sigin-in page][] to perform the [authentication][] flow after which Okta will redirect back to the app [callback][].
+Your app can [redirect to a sigin-in page][] to perform the [authentication][] flow after which Okta redirects back to the app [callback][].
 Okta provides [SDKs](#sdks) in many languages to help construct the redirect URL and handle the login [callback][] as part of the [hosted flow][].

 Okta provides several complete [sample applications](#sample-applications) which demonstrate how to use the Okta [hosted flow][].